QRAM: A Survey and Critique

 \section{Proof of No Distillation}

 There are two components of the proof: First, we argue that with only $d$ inputs in the QRACM, we can always find some indices which are ``underrepresented'', i.e., very little of the amplitude of the input state is concentrated on those indices.
-This is more general than necessary: we only need $\ell=1$ to prove our main theorem.